-- RM-A.1.3 This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) regarding Risk Management requirements applicable to licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law').
-Requirements regarding Money Changer Licensees are also included in the Regulation Organising Money Changing Business, issued in 1994 and included in this Module. - RM-A.1.4 For an explanation of the CBB's rule-making powers and different regulatory instruments, see section UG-1.1.
+This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) regarding Risk Management requirements applicable to investment firm licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law').

+RM-A.1.5 For an explanation of the CBB's rule-making powers and different regulatory instruments, see section UG-1.1.